Top Trumps: Royal Wedding 2011

-Non-Winning Moves UK Packs
+Non-Winning Moves UK packs

 Several unofficial copies of the game have been made, both as commercial card games and online gaming sites.
 The BBC web site has Top Trumps variants with themes of snooker, Buffy, Doctor Who and EastEnders.
 Citadel Combat Cards were a similar card game from the early 1990s with photographs of various Games Workshop models.
 Originally based on Warhammer Fantasy Battle models, later included Warhammer 40K cards as well.
 A top trumps style card game called "Outrage" was also included in The Mighty Boosh Future Sailors Tour Deluxe DVD set.

-There are also at least three educational variations of the game: Cell Trumps from Centre of the Cell, Tree Trumps from the Forestry Commission (as an interactive exhibit in the Glenmore Visitor Centre and as a card game available in some Forestry Commission Scotland giftshops) and Timber Trumps from Napier University.
+There are also at least four educational variations of the game: Cell Trumps from Centre of the Cell, Scotland's Suffragette Trumps (from Protests and Suffragettes, featuring 44 suffrage activists who campaigned across Scotland),Tree Trumps from the Forestry Commission (as an interactive exhibit in the Glenmore Visitor Centre and as a card game available in some Forestry Commission Scotland giftshops) and Timber Trumps from Napier University.
 Timber Trumps was, for the first few days, originally called Tree Trumps and was listed under this name on Channel 4's Games website.

 Other variations include card games that include data about specific topics.
-Safari Pals packs include animal data on each card so that trump style games can be played in addition to other traditional game variations included Rummy, Quartets (card game) and Go Fish.
+Safari Pals packs include animal data on each card so that trump style games can be played in addition to other traditional game variations includk\ing Rummy, Quartets and Go Fish.
 The Royal Society of Chemistry has produced a pack of Visual Elements Trumps, using element data for play.
-Outset Media released a themed version for animal poop called "Dung Deck" where players can battle statistics for frequency, hardness, length, width, smelliness, and yuck factor of an animals' 'business'.
+Outset Media released a themed version for animal poop called "Dung Deck" where players can battle statistics for frequency, hardness, length, width, smelliness, and yuck factor of an animal's 'business'.

 There have been lots of other packs before Winning Moves UK took over.
 These have been made by Waddingtons, Dubreq, Ace and many other companies up until 1999.
 These packs are usually rarer than the newer Winning Moves packs as they are much older.

 Companies sometimes create their own decks of cards based on their areas of expertise using the same style as Top Trumps.
 This is often used as promotional material or free gifts.

 In 2019 a special one-off #wnf special was produced to commemorate the founders 50th Birthday.